canada-ca/cloud-guardrails-O365/EN/05_Implement-Data-Protection.md

 ## Additional Considerations

 * [ ] Use automated DLP with AIP for greater consistency and security beyond manual user assignment
-* [ ] Configure policies to establish [Information barriers (IB)](https://docs.microsoft.com/en-us/microsoftteams/information-barriers-in-teams) to prevent individuals or groups from communicating with each other
+* [ ] Configure policies to establish [Information Barriers (IB)](https://docs.microsoft.com/en-us/microsoftteams/information-barriers-in-teams) to prevent individuals or groups from communicating with each other
+* [ ] Use [Compliance Boundaries](https://docs.microsoft.com/en-us/microsoft-365/compliance/set-up-compliance-boundaries?view=o365-worldwide) to create logical boundaries that control the user content locations (such as mailboxes, SharePoint sites, and OneDrive accounts) and support eDiscovery.

 ## Validation